 We do lesson plans, and generally follow a script about what we’ll do and in what order, but teachers must be flexible.
 Every year I was responsible for high stakes testing–I now teach Junior English; thank God there is no English testing for juniors–I lost easily 50% of my curriculum, probably more.
 I ended up cutting short many things and eliminating others entirely.

 What’s my argument against these tests?
-Take the time away from the practice students need to develop properly from year to year merely so they can pass a single test, and they will not develop properly.
+Take the time away from the practice students need to develop their intellects properly from year to year merely so they can pass a single test, and they will not develop properly.
 That time can never be replaced and the opportunity is lost.
 There can be no corner cutting.
 It takes time for students to learn and grow.
 Remember, we’re talking about actually failing to make the neural connections that make us more capable and intelligent, all for the sake of producing a single data point, the result of a single test, very expensive in more ways than money.
 Take away 50% of a curriculum, take away 40% of class time—for any reason—and no teaching plan on earth, no magic curriculum, will prevent the destruction of the learning opportunity kids must have.

 If teachers didn’t ‘teach to the test’, but actually taught the material the children should master, then would these children fail these tests?
 Why would that be?